Mon – Sun: 24/7 Plumbing

 • Dishwasher: 53 litres

-Use this to calculate the amount of water needed and then purchase a water heater accordingly.
+Use this to calculate the needed amount and then purchase a water heater.
 Take the busiest part of the day and estimate the water required because you may be using multiple appliances simultaneously.

 Tips To Remember